-The Distributed Design Platform Learning Hub
+The Distributed Design Learning Hub

 Choose a thematic area from the list to get started, or search for your own area of interest.